AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 });
 ```

-Spread operator creates a shallow copy of the existing object.

-Then only the specified property is updated.
+The spread operator creates a **shallow copy** of the existing object and preserves all existing properties before updating only the specified property.

 Result: